...living hopefully ever after... -john lennon

 So tell us about the beads and technique.

 I am a lampwork bead artist, which means I make beads individually in the flame by shaping molten glass.
 I use mainly 104 COE glass and my trusty Hot Head torch hooked up to bulk propane - at least I used my Hot Head until May of 2009.
 I then switched to an M-15 oxycon and a Minor torch.
 I feel I have a range of bead styles, from sculptural silliness in sheep, aliens, frogs, and lizards, to sculptural elegance in dragonflies and goddesses.
 I'm also proud to have accomplished encased florals, which I wanted to do since I saw one.
+In the years since, I've upgraded to a Piranha, a beautifully space age looking torch that plays well with me.

 And the sheep?